richardjoo/HTMLCOIN/wallet/raspberry-pi3/how-to-install-htmlcoin-wallet-on-rpi3.md

   - open up the terminal
   - let's update your rpi to make sure everything is updated
     - `sudo apt-get update && sudo apt-get upgrade`
+  - You may need to add swap to get it to compile on the Pi if the RAM is too low, the following adds a 1GB swap file to a Ubuntu system, presuming you are running Ubuntu on Pi.

+    ```
+      fallocate -l 1G /swapfile
+      chmod 600 /swapfile
+      mkswap /swapfile
+      swapon /swapfile
+      echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab
+      sysctl vm.swappiness=10
+      sysctl vm.vfs_cache_pressure=50
+      echo 'vm.swappiness = 10' | tee -a /etc/sysctl.conf
+      echo 'vm.vfs_cache_pressure=50' | tee -a /etc/sysctl.conf
+    ```

   - download the wallet
     - you can download the wallet by going to the website or download directly from the terminal.
 I am going to use the terminal download.
       - this is for the wallet v.2.0.0.2 tar.gz file